storpool/storpool-openstack-integration/README.md

 0. Change into the `storpool-openstack-integration/` directory prepared in the last step of the "Preliminary setup" section above.

-1. Let the StorPool OpenStack integration suite find your Cinder drivers and make the necessary modifications in its own work directory:
+1. Let the StorPool OpenStack integration suite find your Cinder drivers and apply the StorPool integration changes: and make the necessary modifications in its own work directory:

-        make clean
+        ./sp-openstack check
-        make cinder
+        ./sp-openstack install cinder os_brick

-2. Let the StorPool OpenStack integration suite install the updated Cinder
-   drivers:

-        # As root:
-        make cinder-install

-3. Configure Cinder to use the StorPool volume backend.
+2. Configure Cinder to use the StorPool volume backend.
 Edit the `/etc/cinder/cinder.conf` file and append the following lines to it:

         [storpool]